Yachthouse Residence Club

 Yachthouse Residence Club is a complex of twin skyscrapers in the coastal city of Balneário Camboriú, Santa Catarina, southern Brazil.
-At 281 metres (922 feet) and 81 floors, the two buildings are the tallest in Brazil and the second-tallest in South America (second only to Gran Torre Santiago in Chile) since their completion in 2020, when they reached their maximum height, surpassing Infinity Coast, located in the same city.
-However, construction continued until mid-2022.
+In 2020, the towers reached the height of 281 metres (922 feet) and 81 floors, being the highest buildings in Brazil.
+In 2022, the two buildings were surpassed by the One Tower, being the second tallest in Brazil and the third-tallest in South America (third only to Gran Torre Santiago in Chile and One Tower, located in the same city).
+However, construction continued until 2022.
+In 2024, with the construction of two pinnacles, the twin towers reached the height of 294 metres (964.5 feet) and became the tallest buildings in Brazil again.
+The building will be the tallest in Brazil until the completion of the newest Senna Tower in the same city.

 Construction

 The building's construction involved about 600 workers and 87000 m2 of concrete.
 The outrigger technique was employed.

 Extreme sports

 Owing to its height, Yachthouse has become, even before its completion, a preferred site for extreme sports.
 In November 2017, basejumpers from all across Brazil reunited to jump from a 180 m height.
 In January 2021, wingsuit enthusiasts used the building for their practice.